KxSystems/kx-vscode/README.md

 The kdb VS Code extension allows you to connect VS Code to one or more q processes; these can be:

 - [Bundled q](#bundled-q): referred to as a **managed q session**, which uses the q installed as part of the kdb VS Code extension installation.
 It runs a child q process from within the extension and is fully managed by the extension.
-- [My q](#my-q): is a remote q process referred to as an **unmanaged q session**.
+- [My q](#my-q): referred to as an **unmanaged q session** this is a remote q process.

 - [Insights](#insights-connection): access to kdb Insights Enterprise API endpoints and a user-specific scratchpad process within a kdb Insights Enterprise deployment.

-This allows you to have multiplemore than one connection open at the same time enabling development and testing across different q and insights connections using both q and python.
+You can have multiple connections open at once, enabling development and testing across different q and kdb Insights Enterprise connections using both q and Python.

 ### Bundled q